Security Flow - exemplar

-- Sample functional design: page should retrieve the user’s name, email, phone, and address from CUSTOMER_INFO table in the database and display it on screen.
+- Sample functional design: page should retrieve the user’s name, email, phone, and address from CUSTOMER_INFO table in the database and display it on the screen.

 - Sample security concern: we must verify that the user has a valid session token before retrieving information from the database.
 If absent, the user should be redirected to the login page.

-When it’s time to actually implement the design and make it a reality, concerns usually shift to making sure the code well-written from the security perspective.
+When it’s time to actually implement the design and make it a reality, concerns usually shift to making sure the code is well-written from the security perspective.
 There are usually established secure coding guidelines as well as code reviews that double-check that these guidelines have been followed correctly.
 These code reviews can be either manual or automated using technologies such as static application security testing (SAST).

 That said, modern application developers can’t be concerned only with the code they write, because the vast majority of modern applications aren’t written from scratch.
-Instead, developers rely on existing functionality, usually provided by free open source components to deliver new features and therefore value to the organization as quickly as possible.
+Instead, developers rely on existing functionality, usually provided by free open-source components to deliver new features and therefore value to the organization as quickly as possible.
 In fact, 90%+ of modern deployed applications are made of these open-source components.
 These open-source components are usually checked using Software Composition Analysis (SCA) tools.

 Secure coding guidelines, in this case, may include:

 - Using parameterized, read-only SQL queries to read data from the database and minimize chances that anyone can ever commandeer these queries for nefarious purposes

 - Validating user inputs before processing data contained in them